Elder Anderson Johnson (1915-1998) was a visionary artist with a lifelong devotion to the Gospel.

 His paintings can be found in the Smithsonian and other major museums around the world as well as the Anderson Johnson Gallery in his hometown of Newport News, Virginia.

-In January 1953, Rev. Johnson’s “God Don’t like It” came out on Henry Stone’s Glory label.
-Anderson Johnson is credited as the songwriter on the record as noted on the label.
-Even at 91 years old, Stone remembered with a smile on his face Johnson’s hit record.
-And his famous story about the record is cited in a new book about Elder Anderson Johnson titled A Man Inspired by God: The Life and Art of Elder Anderson Johnson.
+In January 1953, Rev. Johnson’s “God Don’t Like It” came out on Henry Stone’s Glory label.
+Anderson Johnson is the credited songwriter as noted on the label.
+Even at 91 years old, Stone remembered with a smile on his face Johnson’s record.
+And his famous story about it is cited in a new book about Elder Anderson Johnson titled A Man Inspired by God: The Life and Art of Elder Anderson Johnson.

 Here’s what authors Yvonne J. Carter and Vernon L. Carter had to say about this project in a recent phone interview.

 Interview by ©Jacob Katel 2018 All Rights Reserved.

 THANK YOU FOR D0CUMENTING THIS FASCINATING AMERICAN HISTORY!
 WHO IS ELDER ANDERSON JOHNSON?

 YVONNE: Anderson Johnson was a wonderful person.
 He was a preacher, a folk artist, and a musician who played and sang while traveling across America.